Middle Georgia Regional Airport: History

 The City of Macon and Bibb County obtained options on the desired tracts of land.
 Once the Army Air Corps finally decided to build an airbase at the site, it required the base be built as soon as possible.
 An informal agreement with the Army stipulated that when the War Department had no further use for the property, the deed would revert to the City and the County.

-On August 17, 1941 the first class of British Royal Air Force cadets arrived at Cochran Field under the Arnold Scheme.
+On August 17, 1941, the first class of British Royal Air Force cadets arrived at Cochran Field under the Arnold Scheme.
 Until June 1942, Cochran was used exclusively for British training.
 With the last British class graduating in early 1943, the War Department constituted and activated the 27th Flying Training Wing (Basic) at Cochran and assigned it to the (redesignated) AAF Eastern Flying Training Command as a flying training unit.
 Peak training took place during 1943.
 From the beginning of 1944 flight training steadily diminished.
 The Air Force inactivated the base on 15 December 1945.

 Following the war, Cochran was utilized for various purposes.
 Smart Field remained as Macon's municipal airport until 1947.
 After a tornado swept Smart Field, the airlines moved their operations to Cochran where they remain to this day.
 The passenger terminal was built in 1959 and extensively renovated in 2003.

 The two Army built hangars still exist along with a few old warehouses.
 The Air Force at one time had a presence at the airport, hosting the 202d Engineering Installation Squadron, a non-flying engineering unit of the Georgia Air National Guard.
 However, this unit was relocated to nearby Robins AFB at the end of Fiscal Year 2011 pursuant to BRAC action.

 In June 2019, Brazilian regional jet manufacturer Embraer announced it would open a repair and maintenance facility for its ERJ and E-Jet commercial aircraft at the airport, in a hangar previously occupied by HAECO.

 Middle Georgia Regional Airport has also previously been known as Lewis B. Wilson Municipal Airport (named for the mayor of Macon between 1948 and 1953), Macon Municipal Airport, and Cochran Field.

+Hawaiian Air Cargo

+From 1976 to 1977 and again from 1978 to 1980, Hawaiian Airlines had a mainland air cargo division called Hawaiian Air Cargo based at the airport, focused on the United States Air Force Logair domestic cargo program.
+Warner-Robins Air Force Base was a major point on the Logair network, so Macon was convenient.
+Hawaiian used Lockheed L-188 Electra freighter aircraft.
+The airline won an Air Force contract for 1976–1977, but then lost the lease of the aircraft it was using and was unable to bid for 1977–1978.
+In 1978 Hawaiian tried once more with a new batch of aircraft.
+Hawaiian Air Cargo operated again 1978–1980.
+During this second stint, the airport built a hangar for Hawaiian.
+But in 1980, Hawaiian sold the operation to Zantop International Airlines.